 Bempedoic acid is claimed in U.S. Patent No. 7,335,799 that is scheduled to expire in December 2025, which includes 711 days of patent term adjustment, and may be eligible for a patent term extension period of up to five years.
 We have requested a five year patent term extension of U.S. Patent No. 7,335,799, and we believe that this patent could also be the subject of an additional six month pediatric exclusivity period.
 In addition, U.S. Patent Nos.
 9,000,041, 8,497,301, 9,624,152, 10,118,881 and 10,941,095, which are scheduled to expire in December 2023, claim methods of using bempedoic acid.
 There are currently seven issued patents in countries outside the United States, including, Brazil, Canada, Europe, Japan and Mexico, that relate to bempedoic acid and its use.
 Furthermore, of the seven granted patents, we have two granted European patents that have been validated in numerous European countries including France, Germany, Great Britain, Ireland, Italy, the Netherlands, Spain, Sweden and Switzerland.
 We are seeking five year patent term extensions via supplementary protection certificates for 24 national patents validated from one of the granted European patents, which, if approved, could extend our patent protection in those countries until 2028.
-Additionally, we have one patent family that includes U.S. Patent No. 11,407,705, directed to the method of manufacturing high purity bempedoic acid, one pending U.S. patent applications outside of the United States.
+Additionally, we have one patent family that includes U.S. Patent No. 11,407,705, directed to the method of manufacturing high purity bempedoic acid, one pending U.S. patent application directed to the same, two pending U.S. patent applications directed to compositions of matter of high purity bempedoic acid, and 25 pending patent applications outside of the United States.
 U.S. Patent No. 11,407,705 and the other patent family members, if issued, are scheduled to expire in June 2040.